Eonasdan/tempus-dominus/README.md

 ## Running

-You can run `npm run serve` which will start a browser-sync server.
+You can run `npm run serve` which will start a web server.
 Navigate to `http://localhost:3001/` to view the docs.

 ## Watching for changes

 Do not run `npm run serve` at the same time.

 Run `npm start`.
-This runs browser-sync, the build and watchers for the docs, styles, and typescript.
+This runs web server, the build and watchers for the docs, styles, and typescript.

 ## Where do you use this?